World Cancer Research Fund’s Privacy notice

 We promise to keep your personal information safe and secure.

-We have appropriate and proportionate security policies and organisational and technical measures in place to help us do this.
+We have appropriate and proportionate security policies and organisational and technical measures, such as Cyber Essentials accreditation, in place to help us do this.
 For example, we require specialist suppliers who process secure payments to comply with the Payment Card Industry Data Security Standard (PCI DSS) standards.

 We use external companies to collect or process personal data on our behalf.
 We do comprehensive checks on these companies before we work with them, and put a contract in place that sets out our expectations and requirements, especially regarding how they manage the personal data they have collected or have access to.